 Author: Iqbal Khan

 A distributed cache lets you greatly improve application performance and scalability.
-Application performance is improved because an in-memory cache is a lot faster for data access than a database.
-And, scalability is achieved by growing the cache to multiple servers as a distributed cache and gaining not only more storage capacity but also more transactions per second throughput.
+This is because an in-memory cache is a lot faster for data access than a database.
+Similarly, unlike with databases, you can increase the number of cache servers you are using to increase storage capacity and facilitate more requests per second, thus increasing scalability.

 A typical real-life application deals with relational data that has one-to-one, many-to-one, one-to-many, and many-to-many relationships with other data elements in the database.
 This requires referential integrity to be maintained across different related data elements.
 Therefore, in order to preserve data integrity in the cache, the cache must understand these relationships and maintain the same referential integrity.

-Below is a brief example of how to use Data Dependency to specify multi-level dependency.
+Below is a brief example of how to use Data Dependency to specify a multi-level dependency.

 public static void CreateDependencies(ICache _cache)